TorGuard makes several boasts about its massive server list, which includes over 3,000 privately-owned servers.

 How big is the TorGuard server list?

 That all seems very impressive, but upon comparing these figures to other VPN providers, it begins to look more pallid.
-ExpressVPN, for example, runs fewer servers overall – just over 2,000 – but those servers are located in 94 countries, which is almost twice as much coverage as TorGuard offers.
+ExpressVPN, for example, runs a similar amount of servers, but they are located in 90+ countries, which is almost twice as much coverage as TorGuard offers.

-It’s isn’t simply the major-league server lists that outperform TorGuard in this regard, either; Astrill VPN has around 320 servers in total, but these are based in 63 countries (around 10% of TorGuard’s servers but located in 12 more countries).
+It’s isn’t simply the major-league server lists that outperform TorGuard in this regard, either; Astrill VPN has only 300+ servers in total, but these are based in 110+ locations in 60+ countries.

 Quite simply, we don’t believe them.
 The quoted claim is obviously unfeasible, and other responses from the support team on platforms such as Reddit refer to each “server” by its location name.
 This gives us reason to believe TorGuard’s server figures are massively, massively inflated.